 Unwinding the culture of the State of Tripura should undoubtedly begin from the natives of this state itself.
-The Tripurans are really friendly to interact with.
-The warm and helping nature of Tripurans are well known to the frequent travelers who have visited this beautiful travel destination.
-Tripurans leave no stones unturned for assisting any tourists or visitors or travelers in need of help.
+The Tripura are really friendly to interact with.
+The warm and helping nature of Tripurans are well known to the frequent travellers who have visited this beautiful travel destination.
+Tripura leaves no stones unturned for assisting any tourists or visitors or travellers in need of help.
 The Manikya Dynasty ruled the Tripura province for nearly 2000 years until the Tripura kingdom joined the Indian Union on 15th October 1949.

 The major portion of the Tripura population consists of the Bengali community (70%) and the remaining Tribal community (30%).
 Kokborok is the language spoken by the largest tribal community.
 Kokborok consists of standard dialects of Koloi, Tripura, Noatia, Rupini, Debbarma, Uchoi, Jamatia, and Murase.
 People follow varied religious methods like Christianity, Hinduism, Animism, and so on.
 Yet the major portion of the State of Tripura follows the religion of Hindu.